Rae2480/ip/docs/README.md

 ### Persistent Storage
-Viktor saves tasks automatically in `tasks.txt`.
+Viktor saves tasks automatically in `viktor.txt`.
 If the file is missing or corrupted, Viktor will handle it gracefully.

 ### Updating Viktor
 To update, replace your `viktor.jar` file with the latest version from the release page.

 ### Troubleshooting
-- **Viktor doesn’t start**: Ensure Java 11+ is installed.
+- **Viktor doesn’t start**: Ensure Java 17 is installed.
-- **Tasks not saving**: Check if `tasks.txt` is writable.
 - **Command not recognized**: Verify the syntax or use `help`.

 This guide helps you quickly start using Viktor and make the most of its features.